gardener/logging/.hyperspace/pull_request_bot_summarize_prompt.md

 # PR Summarization Prompt

+"auto_insert_summary" only applies when the PR description is empty.

 Summarize the changes in this pull request for a technical audience.
 Highlight the main features and improvements in one paragraph - required.
 Add bug fixes if any in the second paragraph - optional.